NaoY220/cse15l-lab-reports/labReport3.md

 <b>1.
 A failure-inducing input for the buggy program, as a **JUnit test** and any associated code (write it as a code block in Markdown).</b>

+JUnit test code:

-        // reversed() :
+        // reversed()
         @Test
         public void testReversedMyExample() {
             int[] input1 = {-1, 3, 5, 0};
         assertArrayEquals(new int[]{0, 5, 3, -1}, ArrayExamples.reversed(input1));
         }

-Note that this returns "failure due not to match expected and actual outputs:
+Note that this returns `failure` due not to match expected and actual outputs:

         yoshidanao@yoshidanaonoMacBook-Pro lab3 % javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java
         yoshidanao@yoshidanaonoMacBook-Pro lab3 % java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ArrayTests